Skip to content

 A worked example

 Try the defaults: recruiter fee of 20%, annual salary of 50,000, training cost of 2,000, productivity ramp of 6 months.
 The tool returns 24,500.00.
-You can adjust any input and the result updates as you type — no submit button, no reload.
-That's the real power here: seeing how sensitive the output is to one or two assumptions.
+Adjust any input and the result updates as you type — no submit button, no reload.
+This illustrates how the output responds to changes in one or two assumptions.

 What moves the number most